-We have a team of specialists who can help if you are interested in claiming compensation for an equestrian accident.
+We have a team of experienced personal injury solicitors who could help you claim compensation for an equestrian accident.
 To start, an advisor will review your claim with you during a free telephone consultation.
 You’ll receive free advice about your claim and we could partner you with one of our personal injury solicitors who’ll represent you on a No Win No Fee basis if your claim is accepted.

 Table of contents

-- Am I Eligible To Make A Horse Riding Accident Claim?
+- Am I Eligible To Make A Horse Riding Accident Compensation Claim?

 - Common Equestrian Injuries